-The large, ebony-framed painting is a Finding of Moses attributed to Peter Lely, who was trained in Haarlem with Pieter de Grebber and who is known to have painted religious works in a similar fashion (see image left).
+The large, ebony-framed painting represents a Finding of Moses attributed to Peter Lely, who was trained in Haarlem with Pieter de Grebber and who is known to have painted religious works in a similar fashion.

-The figures in Vermeer's version have been flattened and schematized following the same technique applied to other examples of the so-called pictures-within-a-picture in other works by the artist.
-Curiously, the same Moses appears in the Astronomer, dramatically reduced in scale.
-This should serve to warn the modern observer that he is not viewing a "snapshot" of 17th-century life but rather a carefully contrived mise-en-scène which combines visual fact and fiction.
+The figures in Vermeer's version have been strongly schematized following the same technique applied to other examples of the pictures-within-a-pictures in other works by the artist.
+Curiously, the same Moses appears in The Astronomer, dramatically reduced in scale.
+This should warn the modern observer that when he looks at a Vermeer he is not viewing a "snapshot" of 17th-century life but rather a carefully contrived mise-en-scène that combines visual fact and fiction.

 Biblical scenes were generally perceived allegorically and were intended to provide insight into the nature of God's divine plan.
 This episode (Exodus 2:1 – 10) represents the moment in which the Egyptian Pharaoh's daughter and her handmaidens discover a Hebrew baby in a basket among the marshes.
 The child has been hidden by his mother to escape the Pharaoh's decree that all male Hebrew babies be put to death.
 The Pharaoh's daughter saves the child and names him Moses.
 The story generally was interpreted as evidence of divine providence and as God's ability to console opposing factions.